-- When pan-frying the chicken, have the heat on medium-low so the outsides don't burn before the chicken is cooked all the way through.
+- Pan fry the chicken over medium-low so the outsides don't burn before the chicken is cooked all the way through.

 - You may need to work in batched with pan-frying, depending on the size of your pan.
 Remove any burnt bits between batches to avoid ruining the second batch.

 - Don't forget to tenderize your chicken!
-This helps develop flavor and also ensures even cooking because all the chicken is the same size.
+This helps develop flavor and also ensures even cooking.

 This recipe makes a tons of rich and creamy sauce, perfect for topping angel hair pasta or potatoes.
 You could also serve it with your favorite roasted veggies!

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!